libavg/libavg/sphinxdoc/ui.rst

                 Called whenever the transform changes.

-                :param Mat3x3 transform:
+                :param transform:

-                    The current transformation as a homogenous matrix.
-The transform is relative to the :py:class:`Node`'s parent.
+                    The change in transformation as a :py:class:`Transform`.

             .. py:method:: upHandler(transform)

                 Called when the last touch is released.

-                :param Mat3x3 transform:
+                :param transform:

-                    The current transformation as a homogenous matrix.
-The transform is relative to the :py:class:`Node`'s parent.
+                    The change in transformation as a :py:class:`Transform`.

-            .. py:method:: stopHandler(transform)
+            .. py:method:: stopHandler()

                 Called when movement stops.
 This is either directly after the up event or when inertia has run its course.